tuukkao/sananmuunnos/README.md

 $sananmuunnos.py sanan muunnos
 ## background
 A sananmuunnos ("word transformation") is a Finnish wordplay similar to spoonerisms in English.
 The basic idea is to swap the beginnings of two words to form new expressions.
 You can read more about the phenomenom on [Wikipedia](https://en.wikipedia.org/wiki/Sananmuunnos).
-A huge list of stananmuunnoses can be found [here](http://users.spa.aalto.fi/slemmett/sananm.html].
+A huge list of sananmuunnoses can be found [here](http://users.spa.aalto.fi/slemmett/sananm.html).

 AS with all language-related things, there is not a completely systematic logic behind sananmuunnoses.
 However, there are a small number of rules to which most sananmuunnoses conform.
 This program attempts to solve sananmuunnoses by relying on these rules.
 It also attempts to make the newly-created words to comply with Finnish vowel harmony.
 ## Requirements